Your complaint examination obligations

 Purpose of the policy

 The purpose of the policy is to ensure fair and free processing of complaints.
-Specifically, it provides a framework for receiving complaints, sending acknowledgments of receipt and notices to complainants, creating complaint records, sending records to the AMF at the request of complainants, and submitting complaint reports to the AMF.
+Specifically, it provides a framework for receiving complaints, sending acknowledgments of receipt and notices to complainants, creating complaint records, sending records to the AMF when a complainant requests it, and submitting complaint reports to the AMF.

 Contact information of the complaints officer